leandroargentiero/IMDstagram/README.md

-# php1-project-imdstagram
+# PHP Instagram CLONE - IMDstagram

-Project 'IMDstagram' voor het vak PHP1.
+Webapp 'IMDstagram' for the course PHP1.